Glossary of mFT terms

 - Tele-centric Lens:

 - A tele-centric lens is an optic that produces an image from light rays that travel perpendicularly to the surface of the image sensor.
 Telecentric lenses eliminate the parallax error that occurs with standard lenses by having a constant, non-angular field of view.
 They always have the same field of view, irrespective of the focusing distance.
 Telecentric lenses offer high contrast and sharpness from corner to corner, and suffer less from chromatic aberration and shading of peripheral areas than traditional 35mm film lenses.
 The improvements in image quality are particularly pronounced for wide-angle lenses.
-Telecentricity is one of the core aspects of the Four Thirds system, and all native (Micro) Four Thirds optics are based on this approach to lens design.
-Telecentric design is facilitated through the relatively large diameter of the Four-Thirds and Micro-Four-Thirds mounts, which gives engineers the space to implement corresponding optical structures.
+Telecentricity is one of the core aspects of the Four Thirds system, and all native Four Thirds optics are based on this approach to lens design.
+Telecentric design is facilitated through the relatively large diameter of the FT-mount, which gives engineers the space to implement corresponding optical structures.

 - TruePic is the designation of the image processing engine used by Olympus in FT and mFT cameras.
 This digital system processor translates the information from the Bayer sensor into a color picture and performs noise reduction and image sharpening.
 Subsequent versions of the engine have offered improved imaging fidelity and operating speed.
 Panasonic cameras use the Venus engine.